Week 13 Pregnancy

 Baby's Development

-Your baby is about the size of a lemon.
+Your baby is about the size of a peach.

 Closing the First Chapter — Your baby's vocal cords are forming, and the intestines are settling into their permanent home inside the abdomen.
 Fingerprints are developing — entirely unique to this little person.
 The first trimester is almost behind you; you've done something remarkable.